nus-cs2113-AY1920S2/duke/docs/README.md

 Adds a **TODO**, **EVENT** or a **DEADLINE** task

 ### List task
-List all the tasks that Duke supports
+List all the tasks that Duke have currently

 ### Delete task
 Delete a task by its task number